magynhard/lucky-case/README.md

 ### Approach 2: Monkey patch the string class

-With monkey patching you can access the same methods (except deconstantize, isValidCaseType) of LuckyCase directly from strings.
+With monkey patching you can access the same methods (except `deconstantize`, `isValidCaseType`) of LuckyCase directly from strings.

-Because the method 'case' and 'cases' are so general and could lead to conflicts, they are called 'letterCase' and 'letterCases' at strings.
+Because the methods `case` and `cases` are so general and could lead to conflicts, they are called `letterCase` and `letterCases` at strings.

 ```javascript
 // node js